Tabaxi 5e Guide

 Rogue: Tabaxi were basically made to be played with the Rogue class.
 DEX and CHA are exactly what most Rogues look for, and the skill proficiencies, climbing speed, and Darkvision all fit in perfectly.
 With two free skill proficiencies, a Tabaxi Rogue could easily be proficient in nearly half of the skills.
 To top it all off, combining the Rogue’s Cunning Action to Dash as a bonus action and the Tabaxi’s Feline Agility means that a character could move up to 120 feet in a single turn while still able to make an attack!

 Sorcerer: DEX makes the class less squishy and CHA is the most important ability score for Sorcerers.
-The rest of the racial traits are not very useful since there is usually a spell that can achieve the same thing.
+The rest of the racial traits are very movement-focused, with some solid proficiencies thrown in.

 Wizard: Wizards need INT to be effective.